 In the Operation tab, you can define different operation states you want to consider in your simulation.

-After that first step, you synchronize the selected in PCB Investigator and add another component from the graphic interface as a sink to the net.
+After that first step, you synchronize the selected component in PCB Investigator and add further component pins from the graphic interface as a sink to the net (right click).
+These two sinks build the basis for the list-based completion of the current path by multi-selecting the two parallel components and thereupon selecting the remaining components to be used for the respective current path.

-Then, energize particular nets.
-Here, you have to keep the sum of the sources and sinks per net identical.
-It is possible that there are several pins of a component that clinge together to only one net.
+(1) Now the currents are to be defined.
+Energize particular nets by directly entering the corresponding values in the graph.
+Using multiselect, several components are marked and a fixed current can be set / split.
+The left side of the component marks the sink of the net, the right side the source.
+Thereby, you always have to keep the sum of the sources and sinks per net identical.
+It is possible that there are several pins of a component that cling together to only one net.
 You just have to enter the ampere of each pin.
 The current arrows then show you the sum.
+Furthermore, a fixed value for the power dissipation must be determined for each component.
+This value can be taken from your data sheets.

 The determination of chronology allows you to perform transient simulations with different simulation states as well as static simulations.